qns7/macOS.qotfiles/README.md

 ____     C(____)  C(____)  C(____)  C(____)  C(____)  C(____)  C(____)  C(____)  C(____)  C(____)  C(____)           ----     PGUP
 ____     ____     ____                                         C(____)                    ____     ____     ____     HOME     PGDN     END
 ```
-which is meant to mimic the inuilt keyboard with its layout as best as possible.
+which is meant to mimic the inbuilt keyboard with its layout as best as possible.

 #### Remarks